 June 1961 — Illinois becomes the first state to decriminalize homosexual acts between consenting adults in private.
 The Motion Picture Association of America lifts its ban on gay themes in movies to allow "Advise and Consent" to be shown, but negative attitudes toward homosexuality are still evident since the story has the gay character in the movie commit suicide.

-June, 28, 1969-New York City police raid the Stonewall, a gay bar on Christopher Street in Greenwich Village, the sixth gay bar to be raided in Manhattan in three weeks.
-Gay men and lesbians fight back over four days in what has come to be called the Stonewall Rebellion and is seen as the watershed event that triggered the gay liberation movement.
+June 28, 1969 — New York City police raid the Stonewall, a gay bar on Christopher Street in Greenwich Village, the sixth gay bar to be raided in Manhattan in three weeks.
+Gay men and lesbians fight back over four days in what has come to be called the Stonewall Rebellion and was seen as the watershed event that triggered the gay liberation movement.